-Debating the defenders of writers such as Brian McLaren is a very eye opening thing.
-I find it very interesting that they use the very same methods as Liberal Christians and atheists.
-The Straw Man fallacy is the most prevalent tool they use.
-They are the defenders of relativism and universalism.
-Our resistance to any compromise causes them to refer to us as “backward” and “legalistic.”
-They make the false assumption that all holders of relativism make, which is declaring absolute truth to be a myth.
-When proof is given in the Bible they declare that that is only our interpretation.
-We must learn from this to see the logical end of a debate fast approach when that argument is given.
+When this blog first came online in 2006 and then when I became associated with Christian Research Network in 2007 the number one topic that seemed to consume my time was debating a group of people called the “Emergents.”
+One of their leaders was Brian McLaren.
+Debating the defenders of writers such as Brian McLaren was a very eye opening thing.
+I found it very interesting that they used the very same methods as Liberal Christians and atheists.
+The Straw Man fallacy was the most prevalent tool they used.
+They were the defenders of relativism and universalism.
+Our resistance to any compromise caused them to refer to us as “backward” and “legalistic.”
+They made the false assumption that all holders of relativism make, which is declaring absolute truth to be a myth.
+When proof was given from the Bible they declared that was only our interpretation.
+It took awhile, but we learned from this to see the logical end of a debate fast approach when that argument was given.
+Why?
 It is a total waste of time at that point to continue.

-Another aspect of debates like this is the way it makes me examine myself and my faith, which is a good thing.
-These fellows are all about trying to sow seeds of doubt in the heart.
-Their parting shots can be quite disturbing.
-Of course these are simply fiery darts of deception intended to neutralize us.
+Another aspect of debates like this was the way it made me examine myself and my faith, which is a good thing.
+These fellows were all about trying to sow seeds of doubt in the heart.
+Their parting shots were always quite disturbing.
+Of course these were simply fiery darts of deception intended to neutralize us.
 One such dart was that all that I was trusting in was, to him, just a house of cards and props.
-I know better, but it made me think about how this person could have conceived of such a thing.
+I knew better, but it made me think about how this person could have conceived of such a thing.
 Then I understood or at least I think I did.
 It occurred to me that our trust in God, in His Sovereignty, to save and keep us is to them an unreality.
 They are trusting in their own work, their own decision, their own religiosity to hold them.
 Within that religiosity they have the mechanism of the sinner’s prayer in response to some sort of ‘time of decision.’
 They have made the right decision so they ‘must be saved.’
 Right?

 However, starting in 2004, God opened the eyes of my heart to the truth of the Gospel.
-It is the Gospel God uses to save people, not religion or religious acts.
+It is the Gospel God uses to save people.
+It is not religion or religious acts.
 People are not saved because they ‘made the right decision’ or ‘feed the poor,’ but are saved by God by Grace through faith as His gift.
 (Ephesians 2:8-9) Also, after that and since then I have been studying the theology of those I used to view with eyes of skepticism.
 While some take that theology and make an idol of it, it is far closer to being Biblically correct than I had thought before.
-Also, those in the theological boat I came from have made their own theology into an idol and are just as guilty as everyone who worships their religion, the Religion of Do.
+Also, those in the theological boat I came from have made their own theology into an idol and are just as guilty as everyone who worships their religion, which I have come to call the Religion of Do.

 If you listen to or read the sermons that are prevalent these days in our ‘churches,’ you must agree that they, for the most part, do not fit this description.
 The offer of the Gospel they preach is to come to Jesus so He can make your life better.
 Numbers are all-important in these churches so the Gospel and the way church is done is geared to attract and entertain non-believers to the detriment of genuine worship and discipleship.
 They do not want to offend these people so they do not teach about the bloody cross and why it was necessary.
 They do not teach or preach about all people being born dead in their trespasses and sins and what God did to save His people out of this world.